MUnique/OpenMU/QuickStart.md

   * 44405 (connect server)
 * Knowledge or way to start a game client, connecting to the server (I wont provide that, but there is a ClientLauncher project) :)

-If you have that, you need to do:
+If you have that, you'll need to do:
 * Open the solution of OpenMU with Visual Studio
-* Edit OpenMU\Persistence\EntityFramework\ConnectionSettings.xml, so that the first connection string is correct
+* Edit OpenMU\Persistence\EntityFramework\ConnectionSettings.xml, so that the connection strings are correct - however only the user/password of the first connection string needs to be correct.
+The server will try to create the other roles specified by the settings.
 * Build the solution
-* Run Unit test at MUnique.OpenMU.Persistence.Initialization.Test.TestInitializationWithEfCore (you might need to remove the IgnoreAttribtue before)
-  * It will create the database schemas, the required roles and gives permissions to this roles
 * Start MUnique.OpenMU.Startup
+  * If required, it will create the database schemas, the required roles and gives permissions to this roles
+  * If you update to a newer state of the master-branch, it could be possible that you have to delete the database again before starting.
+Currently, we are not providing patches for database updates.

 When the Admin Panel is initialized, go to http://localhost:1234/admin.
 Then you should see three gameservers, the chat server and the connect server.
 Start the connect server and at least one gameserver.